 Support Us Volunteer for us Want to make a difference?
 We couldn’t do what we do without volunteers – they make up a huge part of our work force, from practical work, to fundraising and awareness raising, and we’d love you to join our team!
 Whether you care about the environment or local landscape and want to physically get involved in the creation of the Forest, or you have some spare time and want to do something useful – volunteering gives you the opportunity to get experience in things you’ve never tried before, meet new people and feel part of a team.
 What do our volunteers do?
 Outdoors, they do everything from regular gardening and practical work at the Millennium Country Park, to repairing benches and coppicing woodland at our other sites.
 We have regular weekend rangers at the Park, and are looking for Wood Wardens across all of our other sites.
 We also have a team of events and fundraising volunteers, who talk to people at all kinds of events about the work we do and how they can get involved, as well as helping at our own events throughout the year (from kids’ activities, to guided walks, to the Forest Family Fun Day).
-How to become a volunteer If you want to sign up or find out more information, click here to fill out a short form and we’ll get back to you as quickly as we can!
-For more information, email us or call Jo on 01234 762608.
-Current Opportunities Wood Wardens Leaflet Deliverers Events - raffle ticket sellers, donation bucket holders Help us plant more trees Sign up to our newsletter You can choose to just hear about our events, or our campaigns and the work that we do locally.
+How to become a volunteer Unfortunately due to the 'National lockdown: Stay at Home' order we are not inducting any new volunteers at this time.
+If you want to join the waiting list and find out more information about how to become a volunteer in the future, click here to fill out a short form and we’ll get back to you as quickly as we can.
+Help us plant more trees Sign up to our newsletter You can choose to just hear about our events, or our campaigns and the work that we do locally.
 The more people that get involved, the quicker we'll be able to plant 5 million more trees and that can only be a good thing.
 Not just for the local area but for the planet.
 Become a Friend of the Forest You can make the most difference to the future of the Forest by becoming a Friend and making a regular donation.
 For less than you’d pay for a bottle of wine, or a trip to Starbucks, you’ll be actively helping to combat the climate crisis.